 - A support group can give you a place to talk with other partners in care who understand the disease and know just what you’re going through.
 Click here for a listing of support group meeting times across Hastings and Prince Edward Counties.

 - In the comfort of our 'Comfort Room' or of your own home, we can help you talk through your feelings and concerns-- one-on-one or in a group with family members.

 - Caregiver Retreat - a retreat held on the first Wednesday in October.
 This is a day for partners in care to kick back and enjoy some relaxing activities such as woodworking, art, yoga, drumming...or do absolutely nothing at all for a few hours.
-Click here for some photos of past retreats.
+Contact your local office for more information.

 Elder Abuse Resources: